Tessa’s Recipe Rundown

 Recipe Notes

-This post was originally published in 2014 and updated with new photos and recipe tips.
+This post was originally published in 2014 and updated with new photos and additional recipe tips.
 Photos by Jess Larson.

 i am obsessed with this pie and recipe is clear! only change i make is i use 10 graham crackers instead for the crust, but i’m not a huge crust person. thank you for great pie 🙂